Blackymas/NSPanel_HA_Blueprint/docs/customization.md

 The `arduino` protocol still more popular and therefore more components are available, but as `esp-idf` is maintained by EspressIF and is kept updated, more boards are supported and the memory management is better, making it ideal if you wanna customize your panel to support memory consumption functionalities, like `bluetooth_proxy` or [Improv](https://www.improv-wifi.com/).

-This project uses `arduino` as default framework.
-The advanced package changes it to `esp-idf`.
+This project currently uses `arduino` as default framework, but we are planning to set `esp-idf` as default from March 2024.
 In any case, you can overlap the settings with this customization.

 For more info about frameworks, please visit [ESPHome docs](https://esphome.io/components/esp32).